cloudmesh-community/fa19-516-158/project/report.md

 </configuration>
 ```

-2. To set path for HFDS, edit hdfs-site.xml. dfs.replication, indicates
+2. To set the path for HFDS, change the hdfs-site.xml. dfs.replication, indicates
    how many times data is replicated in the cluster.
-Set 4 to have all the
-   data duplicated four nodes.
+Set 4 to have all the data duplicated four nodes.
 Don’t enter a value higher than the actual
    number of worker nodes.

 ```